 Do I blame and judge others on my team for my own faults?

-Do I act as if I am the only one with a brain, and discard other people’s suggestions?
+Do I act as if I am the only one with a brain, and disregard other people’s suggestions?

-I challenge you to sit down, be in silence, pray and take a time to meditate on these questions, asking the Holly Spirit to search your heart and guide you to confront your true self.
-Next, begin to write a journal every day.
+I challenge you to sit down, be in silence, pray, and take time to meditate on these questions, asking the Holy Spirit to search your heart and guide you to confront your true self.
+Next, begin writing a journal every day.
 As you find answers to your questions, and the Holy Spirit intervenes in your life, write down your experiences, and this action will have a powerful therapeutic effect on you.

-If you are really serious about developing self-awareness, contact a close friend, family member or mentor (but I suggest someone who knows you well), and invite this person to have a meal with you.
-During the meal, ask this person to share with you the one thing that annoys her or him the most about you.
+If you are really serious about developing self-awareness, contact a close friend, family member, or mentor (I suggest someone who knows you well), and invite this person to have a meal with you.
+During the meal, ask this person to share the one thing that annoys him or her the most about you.
 Before that person answers you, tell him/her that noting is off-limits and that you are not allowed to respond defensively, only to listen with an open heart and mind.
 This is another powerful life-altering exercise in self-awareness.

-What is your opinion about this topic?
+What is your opinion on this topic?
 Share it with us in the comments section.
 God bless you.